YounghwaJung/upsample_lidar/README.md

-# Uncertainty-Aware Fast Point Clouds Upsampling for Autonomous Vehicles
+# Fast Point Clouds Upsampling with Uncertainty Quantification for Autonomous Vehicles
-Sumitted to 2021-IROS
+Sumitted to 2022-ICRA

 ## Description